top of page

 STEP 10: Now it's time to fill the Tub with water

-Once the AirTub is filled with water, the filter must be bled (air removed from the filter).
+Once the AirTub is filled with water, the filter needs to be purged of air.

-To perform the bleeding process, the entire system must be turned off (switch in OFF position).
+To perform the air release, the entire system must be turned off (main switch on OFF).

-B. Open the small valve on the filter.
-Initially, you will see the filter filling with water.
-After 2-3-4 seconds, water will start coming out of the small valve, at that moment, close it immediately.
-The Air Removal process is complete.
+B. Open the small valve located on top of the filter.
+You will see the filter filling with water.
+After 2–3–4 seconds, water will begin to come out of the small valve — the moment it does, immediately close the valve.
+The air release is now complete.
+You can now turn the system back on; it’s ready for operation.

 *Sometimes, air may enter the filter, causing the water level inside to drop below the halfway point.
 Check it regularly.
 If this happens, simply follow this step every time you see air in the filter.